wilsonliaows/docs/connectors/jira/triggers.md

 </table>

 ## New issue
 This trigger checks for new issues every 5 minutes.
-Only issues for which the linked Jira account has sufficient permissions will be returned.
+Only issues for which the linked Jira account has sufficient permissions will be retrieved.

 ![New issue](/assets/images/jira-docs/new-issue.png)
 *New issue trigger*

 ### Input fields
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>